jhbale11/VisualStoryWriting/README.md

 ## How to use?
-After entering your OpenAI API key, you can test Visual Story-Writing using the shortcuts or you can run the studies.
+After entering your Gemini API key, upload a .txt file to build a comprehensive glossary with visual representations.
 Note that the system was tested and developped for recent versions of **Google Chrome** or **Mozilla Firefox**.

-## How to get an OpenAI API key?
+## How to get a Gemini API key?
-Because Visual Story-Writing relies on the OpenAI API, you will need a key to make it work.
-You will need an account properly configured, see [here](https://platform.openai.com/account/api-keys) for more info.
+The new glossary builder uses Google Gemini 2.0 Flash for AI-powered extraction.
+You will need a key to make it work.
+Get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-Your key is never stored and the application runs locally and sends requests to the OpenAI API only.
+Your key is never stored and the application runs locally and sends requests to the Gemini API only.

-## Can I try without an API key?
-The systen depends on the OpenAI API to work.
-If you enter an incorrect key, you will still be able to go through the study but executing prompts will yield an error.

 ## Where are the video tutorials?